 A lack of sleep, poor eating habits, and not enough exercise make up a recipe for depression among college students.
 The stress that comes with academia — including pressure to get good grades, financial worries, failed relationships and conflicts with roommates — are enough to force some students to leave college or worse.

-In fact, depression is the No. 1 reason students drop out of school or commit suicide.
+In fact, depression is the number one reason students drop out of school or die by suicide.

 Depression Among College Students Statistics